-It is also a requirement of the Solvency Standard that the company have and comply with a board endorsed liquidity management plan for each health benefits fund it conducts.
-The liquidity management plan must include board approved minimum liquidity requirements and management action triggers should liquidity fall below the minimum set down by the board.
+It is also a requirement of the Solvency Standard that the company have and comply with a Board endorsed liquidity management plan for each health benefits fund it conducts.
+The liquidity management plan must include Board approved minimum liquidity requirements and management action triggers should liquidity fall below the minimum set down by the Board.

-The company has a board endorsed liquidity management plan in place and all liquidity requirements were met at 30 June 2016.
+The company has a Board endorsed liquidity management plan in place and all liquidity requirements contained in the Standard were met at all times during the year ended 30 June 2017.